Using data analytics to proactively treat or even prevent infections in premature babies

 Big Data for Small Babies was one of four projects within the ADAM program, initiated by the Board of Directors of UMC Utrecht.
 This particular project proposed the following question: Is it possible to proactively treat or even prevent an infection in premature babies using data analytics?
 This question needed to be answered within three months.

-In order to ensure that the technical side of the project ran smoothly and timely, UMC Utrecht called in various data and IT specialists.
+To ensure that the technical side of the project ran smoothly and timely, UMC Utrecht called in various data and IT specialists.
 The multidisciplinary Big Data for Small Babies team consisted of two engineers from IT consultant Finaps, SAS consultants and Daniel Vijlbrief, neonatologist and pediatrician at UMC Utrecht.
 They used SAS Enterprise Guide and SAS Enterprise Miner to make the data accessible (and anonymous).
-With SAS Visual Analytics they could analyse and visualise the data.
+With SAS Visual Analytics they could analyze and visualize the data.

 UMC Utrecht – Facts & Figures

-of the babies were treated unnecessarily with antibiotics
+of babies had been treated unnecessarily with antibiotics, a study revealed

-The model that was developed has an accuracy of 90% in forecasting the presence of the bacteria that causes sepsis
+accuracy in forecasting the presence of the bacteria that causes sepsis, using SAS

 An algorithm that prevents unnecessary use of antibiotics